brainglobe/slicereg/slicereg/core/README.md

 This project makes heavy use of static typing and static type analysis to check for potential bugs in the code; this puts a specific requirement on every class:
-*"Every class must declare all of its attributes before construction."*
+*"Every class must declare all of its attributes and their types before construction."*

 Python dataclasses make that part easy: instance attribute goes under the classname, along with its type, the same as with every other method and property in the class.